 “London ILM is one of the best visual effects companies in the world, and it’s an honour to work for them.”

-John Dolman, from Mountain Ash, worked on Avengers: Endgame, which has also been nominated in the Visual Effects category.
+John Dolman, from Mountain Ash, worked on Avengers: Endgame, which was nominated in the Visual Effects category.

 The 28-year-old, who graduated from USW in 2016 with a BA (Hons) Visual Effects and Motion Graphics, is a Paint & Roto artist based at Framestore, a London visual effects company which works on productions for film and TV.